Technologicat/unpythonic/doc/features.md

 ```

 The syntax is `let(bindings, body)` (respectively `letrec(bindings, body)`), where `bindings` is `((name, value), ...)`, and `body` is like in the default variants.
 The same rules concerning `name` and `value` apply.

-The let macros internally use this *lispylet* implementation.

 ### ``env``: the environment